Deadloch: Reception

 In a favourable response from Luke Buckmaster of The Guardian, he gave the series four out of five stars, and praised creators Kate McCartney and Kate McLennan – "They are moving into the next phase of their career, with Deadloch, a narratively richer series that’s dark and dramatic, and often also very funny."
 In a positive review from Pemi Bakshi of Grazia magazine said that "the eight-part series blends humour and commentary to bring us a wickedly entertaining take on the detective show genre."
 In a somewhat more mixed review for website Screen Hub, Stephen A. Russell gave a rating of three stars out of five and commented that "While Deadlochs far from dead on arrival, its enervating lack of structural ambition did kill a lot of the buzz I had going in."
+The series was a worldwide hit, reaching the top 10 on Prime in over 165 countries, including the UK and the US.

+Luke Buckmaster also gave the second series four out of five stars, calling it "every bit as wonky, devilish and potty-mouthed as the first".